IDA 9.2 Beta

 Additionally, you can use the -Oclang:on command line switch to activate the new parser in IDA, or set the IDA_CLANG_PARSER environment variable to 1.
 To activate the new parser in tilib, pass the -IC command line switch.
 You may also pass additional arguments down to clang using -CT(e.g. -CT-target -CTx86_64-pc-linux).

-The "future" parser is fully migrated to clang's libtooling, and it unifies all type parsing done by IDA into a single backend.
+The clang parser is fully migrated to clang's libtooling, and it unifies all type parsing done by IDA into a single backend.
 This means that the same parser will be used in the type editor, in idaclang and in tilib.

 A convenient way to tweak the new parser is via the "Parser specific options" dialog.